SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 4. In the Create wizard in the Plan dropdown list, select the service *SAP S/4HANA Cloud Extensibility* with plan *messaging*.
 Choose a CLI friendly name for your instance (e.g. *georelmessaging*).

    Hint: you can freely choose the instance name.
-You might have to do a few changes in the coding later on, so for simplicity it is recommended to stick to georelmessaging
+You would have to do a few changes in the provided code later on, so for simplicity it is recommended to stick to georelmessaging as this is the name we use in the code.

  ![Plan](./images/setup17.png)